cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/class-summaries.md

 ### Session 5: Plautus and Billy Wilder, *Some Like It Hot*

-In today's class we will return to our discussion of farce and look more closely at the ending of Plautus' *The Two Menaechmuses* for insight into the way he handles comic recognition/unmasking and resolution of the of the play's conflicts.
+In today's class we will return to our discussion of farce and look more closely at the ending of Plautus' *The Two Menaechmuses* for insight into the way he handles comic recognition/unmasking and resolution of the play's conflicts.
 Then we examine Billy Wilder's *Some Like it Hot* (1959) as twentieth-century film farce, with many elements we have seen in Plautus, though significant differences as well.
 If you have not commented on *Menaechmuses,* please post at the Plautus discussion forum; you will find a separate forum on Wilder.
 (Clarification: you should post on Plautus if you have not already done so; Wilder is one of the several films you can post on during the semester to get to at least ten posts.)

 ### Session 6: Research Workshop